Ehattesaht First Nation: Festivals

 Popular villages include Chenahkint and Tatchu which became the locations of large celebrations, such as potlatches.
 This would be a ceremonial tradition in which they would gather all of the village for a large feast, spiritual dances, and several artistic demonstrations.
 For the Nuu-chah-nulth First Nations in particular, it would also be a naming celebration and to honor a girl's transition into womanhood.
 It would span over several days and be important in the establishing powers in the fishing territories as well.

 Adoption

 The Nuu-Chah-Nulth also have a traditional adoption process in which they would be guided by the elder to push forward their continued culture.
 The program is part of the Nuu-chah-nulth Usma Family and Child Services; the word "usma" is a Nuu-chah-nulth word that roughly translates into "precious ones".
-This government agency was created in response to residential schools and the Sixties Scoop in which the Candian government enabled child welfare authorities to take away the children from First Nation parents to foster homes, which were predominantly run by white families.
+This government agency was created in response to residential schools and the Sixties Scoop in which the Canadian government enabled child welfare authorities to take away the children from First Nation parents to foster homes, which were predominantly run by white families.
 In an effort to restore their culture and identity, this government agency would replace the British Columbia agency (Ministry of Children and Family Development) and instead would share the teachings from Elders, be cared by members of the band, and be given the opportunity to grow in the community.